 United States statistics

 Respiratory infection is observed in 25% of children younger than 12 months and 13% of children aged 1-2 years.
 Of these 25%, one half have wheezing-associated respiratory disease.
-RSV can be cultured from one third of these outpatients and from 80% of hospitalized children younger than 6 months.[45, 52]
+RSV can be cultured from one third of these outpatients and from 80% of hospitalized children younger than 6 months of age.
+[43, 50]

 Bronchiolitis is a significant cause of respiratory disease worldwide.
 According to the World Health Organization bulletin, an estimated 150 million new cases occur annually; 11-20 million (7-13%) of these cases are severe enough to require hospital admission.
 Worldwide, 95% of all cases occur in developing countries.

-However, less is known about RSV-associated mortality in developing countries.
-Morbidity and mortality may be higher in less-developed countries because of poor nutrition and lack of resources for supportive medical care.
+Despite incomplete data about RSV-associated mortality from developing countries, in 2005, RSV alone was estimated to cause 66,000 to 199,000 deaths among children younger than 5 years of age.
+[66, 67] Morbidity and mortality is higher in less-developed countries likely because of poor nutrition and lack of resources for supportive medical care.